-The selector channel permits data rates of up to 1.3 million bytes a second.
+The 2860 Selector Channel permits data rates of up to 1.3 million bytes a second.
 I/O operations are overlapped with processing and, depending on the data rates and channel programming considerations, all selector channels can operate concurrently.
 A set of channel control and buffer registers permits each channel to operate with a minimum of interference.

 Eight control units can be attached to each selector channel.
 Each control unit may have more than one I/O device connected to it, but only one device per channel may transfer data at any given time.
-A selector channel operates only in burst mode.
+A selector channel operates only in burst mode, and may be assigned addresses one through six only.